yzjedu/cs151-lab6-caitin-and-korede/algorithm.md

 * Purpose: To check for when user inputs negative number
 * Name: error_return
-* Parameter: User inputted number
+* Parameter(s): User inputted number
-* Return: Return 1 if true, 0 if false (This is used in the deposit and withdraw functions to see if they should still run or not)
+* Return: Return 1 if int_check is negative, 0 if it's positive (This is used in the deposit and withdraw functions to see if they should still run or not)
 * Algorithm:
   * 1. If int_check is negative
         1. Output error message